confluentinc/schema-registry/docs/avro.rst

 When a schema is first created for a subject, it gets a unique id and it gets a version number, i.e., version 1.
 When the schema is updated (if it passes compatibility checks), it gets a new unique id and it gets an incremented version number, i.e., version 2.

-These are the compatibility types and their descriptions:
+Here are descriptions of the compatibility types:

 .. include:: includes/compatibility_list.rst